 This has been my journey, my pilgrimage, and the best part is that it is not over.
 I continue to learn, to unfold, to discover ways in which I keep becoming more human and more in service of the way in which life wants to shine through me.

-Cynthia Luna is a Professional Coaching Course leader at New Ventures West.
+Cynthia Luna is a Professional Coaching Course leader and Managing Partner at New Ventures West.
 She is also a founding partner at LF Leadership, and a guide on The Leader's Journey, a program for professionals on the Camino de Santiago.Share:

 SEE MORE POSTS >>